 - Re-run through the pre-submission checklist above.

-- Re-verify with KDP's template generator for your exact spine/trim.
+- Re-verify with KDP's template generator for your exact spine and trim.

 - Re-export with the same settings (PDF/X-1a, 300 DPI, fonts embedded).